petmri/vascular_function/README.md

 │        └── id_x.nii.gz
 ```
 The data will be split 80:10:10 for each site by default.
 NIFTIs MUST BE 32-BIT.
-The seed is currently fixed on line 21 of `main_vif.py`.
-This mostly affects the site data splits, as the NN model itself is non-deterministic.
+The seed is currently fixed for reproducibility through the initial lines of code in all files.
 To train the model you can run:

     python main_vif.py --mode training --dataset_path /path/to/dataset/ \